 Chaoyang is now a “medium risk zone” on the NHC’s map tracking outbreaks.

-Beijing traced the source of three local cases found in December to imported auto parts.
+Beijing traced the source of three local cases found in December to arguably imported auto parts.
 The three asymptomatic patients had worked at German automaker Daimler’s warehouse in the city that distributed parts nationwide.

 Covid virus was found on the packaging of more imported auto parts this week in Beijing and cities in Hebei, Inner Mongolia, Shandong and Shanxi, according to Xinhua.